capactio/capact/hack/images/merger/README.md

 This folder contains the Docker image which merges multiple input YAML files into a single one.

-The Docker image consists a helper script, `merger.sh`.
-The script is an entrypoint of the image, and it is used to prefix and merge all yaml files found in `$SRC` directory.
+The Docker image contains the `merger.sh` helper script.
+The script is an entrypoint of the image, and it is used to prefix and merge all YAML files found in `$SRC` directory.
 Each file is prefixed with a file name without extension.

 ## Installation